palantirnet/drupal-10-development/README.md

 ## Developer notes

 We are deliberately not using other project dependencies (notably `the-build`, `phing`, and `drupal-skeleton`) on this project.
 We want this project template to be as independent as possible.
 This project also does not require integrations with CircleCI and web hosts.

+Solr support is not provided by default.
+It can be added later if needed.

 The `main` branch is locked against commits that are not in approved pull requests.